 As far as ISPs are concerned, authorised infringement would include circumstances where an ISP enables its subscribers to infringe copyright, or ignores a subscriber’s infringement knowing they are infringing copyright in a work.

-Joint infringement is when two or more people act together with the aim of infringing copyright.
-There may be an argument that an internet service provider could be a joint infringer with one or more of its subscribers who make infringing material available though the internet service provider’s equipment.
-Internet service providers should monitor and control the material which is being made through their service, but the volume of material involved renders this an impossible, or at least impractical, task.
-Reasonable controls, however, ought to be undertaken, and subscribers should be informed about copyright infringement.
+Joint infringement is when two or more people act together with the intention of infringing copyright.
+It is arguable whether an ISP could be a joint infringer with one or more of its subscribers who make infringing material available through the ISPs equipment.
+ISPs should monitor and control the material available through their service, but the volume of material involved means this would be an impossible and impractical task.
+Reasonable controls, however, can and should be implemented, and subscribers informed of copyright infringement.

 There is a defence available for ISPs under the Electronic Commerce (EC Directive) Regulations 2002 where illegal material has been stored on, or transmitted through their service – ie. where the ISP is a ‘mere conduit’.
 So long as the ISP did not initiate the transmission, or select the receiver of the transmission, and did not select or modify the information contained in the transmission, the defence will apply.
 If the defence is not made out, the ISP could face criminal sanctions, and or damages.